MasoniteFramework/docs/features/api.md

 }
 ```

-This will attempt to import your user model but if you have a different model you can change it in this file.
+This will attempt to import your user model but if you have a different model or if its in a different location you can change it in that model.

 This command will also generate a secret key, you should store that secret key in an environment variable called `JWT_SECRET`.
 This will be used as a salt for encoding and decoding the JWT token.

 The `authenticates` key is used as a check to check against the database on every request to see if the token is set on the user.
-By default, the database is not called to check if the token is valid.
+By default, the database is not called to check if the token is assigned to a user.
 One of the benefits of JWT is the need to not have to make a database call to validate the user but if you want that behavior, you can set this option to `True`

 ## Routes